Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Results

+This pattern is visible at the pipeline level.
+The most extreme case is RLHF$\Rightarrow$RLAIF on PKU-SafeRLHF, which has the largest strong-model variance ($0.088$) and the largest blind-spot deception score ($0.457$).
+To check whether the correlation is driven only by this point, we recompute the Spearman correlations after removing it.
+As shown in Fig.~\ref{fig:correlations}, the strong-model variance correlation remains high and statistically significant under the filtered $n=7$ analysis ($\rho=0.893$, $p=0.007$).
+This robustness check supports the interpretation that strong-model confidence dispersion is not merely an artifact of one extreme configuration, although the small number of settings means that the result should still be viewed as exploratory.

-\paragraph{Deception is not purely variance-driven.} Although strong-model variance is the strongest overall predictor, it is not by itself sufficient to explain all observed behavior.
+\paragraph{Deception is not purely variance-driven.} Although strong-model variance shows the strongest overall association, it is not by itself sufficient to explain all observed behavior.
 A useful counterexample appears on HH-RLHF.
 At $\tau=0.25$, SFT$\Rightarrow$RLAIF attains the largest blind-spot deception score on that dataset ($0.162$), even though RLHF$\Rightarrow$RLAIF has both larger strong-model variance ($0.050$ versus $0.040$) and larger weak--strong covariance ($0.045$ versus $0.017$).
-The same ordering persists across the threshold sweep: on HH-RLHF, SFT$\Rightarrow$RLAIF remains above RLHF$\Rightarrow$RLAIF for blind-spot deception at $\tau \in \{0.10,0.20,0.30,0.40,0.49\}$ (please see the appendix).
+The same ordering persists across the threshold sweep: on HH-RLHF, SFT$\Rightarrow$RLAIF remains above RLHF$\Rightarrow$RLAIF for blind-spot deception at $\tau \in \{0.10,0.20,0.30,0.40,0.49\}$ (please see the supplementary material).
 This shows that deception is not solely a function of how spread out the strong model's confidence is.
-Rather, blind-spot deception also depends on where the weak supervisor is uncertain.
+Rather, blind-spot deception also depends on where the weak model is uncertain.